 In spring as the buds swelled I repotted the tree.
 The roots are still a disaster, but are slowly getting better.

 And this is where we are now with this tree.
-The plan is to just leave it to grow out and maybe prune it back in the summer, we will see how it does.
+The plan is going to be more of the same.
+I will prune it back before spring, probably repot it and then to just leave it to grow out and maybe prune it back in the summer if it grows like crazy, we will see how it does.

 If you also have a cotoneaster and are wondering how I look after it, you can read my Cotoneaster Bonsai Care Guide.

 Hi, I’m Ian.
-I discovered bonsai in 2014 and I’ve been hooked ever since.
+I have been doing bonsai since 2014.
 I created this site to spread all the knowledge I have acquired over the years.
-Don’t forget to check out my Youtube videos where I show the progress of my Bonsai
+Don’t forget to check out my Youtube videos where I show the progress of my own Bonsai each week or connect with me on social media.